Jude

 Date

-With respect to the time of its composition we have a terminus ad quem in the date of II Peter, about A. D. 67, since that Epistle is evidently dependent on Jude.
-On the other hand it does not seem likely that Jude would write such a letter, while his brother James was still living, so that we have a terminus a quo in A. D. 62.
+With respect to the time of its composition we have a final limiting point in the date of 2 Peter, about A. D. 67, since that Epistle is evidently dependent on Jude.
+On the other hand it does not seem likely that Jude would write such a letter, while his brother James was still living, so that we have a starting point in A. D. 62.
 A date later than 62 is also favored by the Pauline words employed in this letter, in some of which we seem to have an echo of Ephesians and Colossians.
-Moreover the great similarity between the conditions pictured in this letter and those described in II Peter is best explained, if we date them in close proximity to each other.
+Moreover the great similarity between the conditions pictured in this letter and those described in 2 Peter is best explained, if we date them in close proximity to each other.
 We shall not go far wrong in dating the Epistle about the year 65.

 Occasion and Purpose